Skip to Content

 Establishing Paternity in Florida

-Establishing legal paternity is essential for securing the rights and responsibilities of both parents and the child.
+Establishing legal paternity secures the rights and responsibilities of both parents and the child.
 In Florida, paternity is automatically presumed when a child is born to a married couple.
-However, when a child is born to unmarried parents, legal action may be necessary to establish the biological father’s parental rights and obligations.
+If a child is born to unmarried parents, legal action may be necessary to establish the biological father’s parental rights and obligations.

-At The Virga Law Firm, P.A., we help parents navigate paternity actions, whether you are a parent seeking child support or a father looking to secure your parental rights.
-Our Florida paternity lawyers have extensive experience representing clients in paternity disputes, child custody cases, and time-sharing agreements.
+At The Virga Law Firm, P.A., we help parents with paternity actions, whether you are seeking child support or looking to secure your parental rights.
+Our Florida paternity lawyers represent clients in paternity disputes, child custody cases, and time-sharing agreements.

-Paternity laws in Florida also impact various areas of a child's life, such as the ability to inherit from the father or access benefits such as health insurance.
-Understanding these implications helps inform the decisions parents make about establishing paternity.
-Additionally, our attorneys are skilled at resolving complex paternity issues that may involve interstate agreements or require negotiation outside of court to minimize the stress and emotional toll for all parties involved.
+Paternity laws in Florida affect various aspects of a child's life, including the ability to inherit from the father or access benefits such as health insurance.
+Knowing these implications helps parents make decisions about establishing paternity.
+Our attorneys handle complex paternity issues, including interstate agreements or negotiation outside of court, to reduce stress and emotional strain for everyone involved.

 If you need legal guidance regarding paternity establishment, child support, or time-sharing rights, our team is ready to assist.
-Call (800) 822-5170 or contact us online to schedule a consultation.
+Call (800) 822-5170 or contact us online to schedule a consultation with an experienced Florida paternity lawyer.

 Why Establishing Paternity Matters

-Legal paternity provides both parents and the child with important rights and protections, including:
+Legal paternity gives both parents and the child important rights and protections, including:

-Without a formal legal determination of paternity, a father does not automatically have parental rights, and a mother may struggle to obtain financial support from the biological father.
-Additionally, establishing paternity can positively affect the child's sense of identity and belonging, as it formally recognizes their paternal lineage.
-This has sociocultural as well as emotional implications on the child’s well-being.
-Proper legal guidance helps families understand these broader effects and leverages legal frameworks to support stable family relationships.
+Without a formal legal determination of paternity, a father does not automatically have parental rights, and a mother may find it difficult to obtain financial support from the biological father.
+Paternity also positively affects the child's sense of identity and belonging by formally recognizing paternal lineage.
+These legal protections support the child’s well-being and help maintain stable family relationships.

 Ways to Establish Paternity in Florida